Habutiii/tp/docs/DeveloperGuide.md

 > **Actor:** Insurance Agent
 >
 > **MSS:**
-> 1. Agent accidentally ran a command eg. deleted all entries by issuing clear command.
+> 1. Agent accidentally ran an undoable command eg. deleted all entries by issuing clear command.
 > 2. Agent issues undo command.
 > 3. System restores the previous state before the last mutable command.
 > 4. Use case ends.
+>
+> *Extensions:*
+> - 2a.
+No commands to undo.
+>   - 2a1.
+System displays: "No commands to undo."
+>   - Use case ends.

 ---